-The Need for Nanotechnology and Nanotechnology Education pushed the USA and countries around the world to train a new generation of Nano scientists and researchers in the field of nanotechnology.
-To meet these needs and prepare the next generation of nanotechnology leaders, nanotechnology and nanotechnology education must be a priority (Roco, 2003).
+The need for nanotechnology and nanotechnology education pushed the USA and countries around the world to train a new generation of nanoscientists and researchers in these fields.
+To meet these needs and prepare the next generation of nanotechnology savvy leaders, nanotechnology education must be a priority.

-The first article in the Journal of Chemical Education that includes nanotechnology as a topic appeared in 1995 (Coury, Johnson & Murphy, 1995).
+The first article in the Journal of Chemical Education that included nanotechnology as a topic appeared in 1995.
 The subject quickly penetrated the scientific education system in the United States and around the world.
-In 2004, a national center was established in the United States; The National Center for Learning and Teaching in Nanoscale Science and Engineering (NCLT); that focused on these issues in nanoeducation: Learning Research, Nano Concept, Course, and Learning Technology Development, Professional Development, Resource Dissemination, Networking and Community Building, and Evaluation and Assessment.
+In 2004, a national center was established in the United States called The National Center for Learning and Teaching in Nanoscale Science and Engineering (NCLT).
+This center is comprised of self-described, integrated, nano-educational component areas including learning research, nano concepts, courses, learning technology development, professional development, resource dissemination, networking and community building, and evaluation and assessment.

-The center worked to prepare curricula for all ages on Nano chemistry and nanotechnology and the connection with social life.
-The project called "Big Ideas", the “Big Ideas” in nanoscience for grades 7-12 and grades 13-18, based on the National Center for Learning and Teaching in Nanoscale Science and Engineering (Stevens, Sutherland, Schank & Krajcik, 2009).

-The project focused on the question: Should nanoscience be considered a new discipline, or can it be spread throughout the secondary science education curriculum based on its interdisciplinary nature?
-And; in the other hand, focused on effective teacher professional development programs for inclusion of nanoscience into the curriculum (Stevens, Sutherland, Schank & Krajcik, 2009).
+The center works to prepare curricula for all ages on nano chemistry and nanotechnology concepts and made these topics relevant to student social life.
+The project is named Big Ideas and it is designed to teach nanoscience to grades 7-12 and grades 13-18.
+The project focuses on the question: “Should nanoscience be considered a new discipline, or can it be spread throughout the secondary science education curriculum based on its interdisciplinary nature?”
+The project also emphasizes effective teacher professional development programs for inclusion of nanoscience into school curricula.10

 Teaching High-School Students Nanoscience and Nanotechnology

-Research in science education has identified the potential of due to the significant contribution of nanoscience topics, and nanotechnology to the scientific literacy of future generations.
-Many researchers have identified and noted nine "big ideas" related to nanoscience and nanotechnology.
-Based on these “big ideas,” a learning sequence is developed for middle school students that focuses on: size and scale, tools and instrumentation, size-dependent characteristics, and a scientific society.
+Research in science education has identified the significance of nanoscience and nanotechnology to the scientific literacy of future generations.
+Many researchers have identified and noted nine Big Ideas related to nanoscience and nanotechnology.
+Based on these Big Ideas, a learning sequence can be developed for middle school students that focuses on size and scale, tools and instrumentation, size-dependent characteristics, and a scientific society.